ErikMcClure/erikmcclure.github.io/content/blog/a-rant-on-terra.md

 You were supposed to banish the syntax demons, not summon them!

 It should be noted that, after a friend of mine heard my screams of agony, [an issue was raised]() to change the syntax to something that involved less self-mutilation.
 Unfortunately, this is a breaking change, and as a result will probably require performing an exorcism.

+All The Documentation Is Wrong

+Terra's documentation is so wrong that it somehow manages to be wrong in both directions.
+That is, some of the documentation is out-of-date, while some of the documentation refers to concepts that never made it out of the develop branch.

 The terra symbol operator as a C preprocessor replacement instead of a template